-Please refer to the manual for the software used to upload flight declarations.
-(E.g. SeeYou Mobile)
+Please refer to the manual for the software used to upload flight declarations (e.g. SeeYou Mobile).

-8.4 NANO3 config for Android devices
+8.4 NANO3 Config for Android Devices

-NanoConfig can be downloaded from LXNAV web site or Google Play Market.
-The NanoConfig is a configuration tool for the NANO3.
-The user can easily modify flight recorder parameters, edit pilot and glider information, edit the declaration, and transfer flights from the NANO3 to a smart phone.
+NanoConfig can be downloaded from the LXNAV web site or the Google Play Market.
+NanoConfig is a configuration tool for the NANO.
+The user can easily modify flight recorder parameters, edit pilot and glider information, edit the declaration and transfer flights from the NANO to a smart phone.